Homemade Rhubarb-Aphid-Spray

 Mix 1 cup of vegetable oil with 1 tblsp. of liquid dish

+detergent.
+Shake it up well.
 Take 1 tblsp. of this liquid and add it to a few cups of

 water in a spray bottle.
 Shake well.
-Spray once per
+Spray once per week on your plants.

-Return to Rhubarb Pests
+Return To Rhubarb Pests

-Leave Rhubarb-Aphid-Spray and Return to Home Page.
+Leave Rhubarb-Aphid-Spray Return To Savor The Rhubarb Home Page.

 |